b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 the range on which it was trained?
 Well, if you ever underwent [spirometry](https://en.wikipedia.org/wiki/Spirometry) then you used regression in practice (or at least benefited from it).
 The functional examination of the respiratory system goes as follows.
-First, you introduce your data: name, sex, height, weight, age, etc. Then you breathe (in a manner recommended by a technician) through a mouthpiece connected to an analyzer.
+First, you enter your data: name, sex, height, weight, age, etc. Then you breathe (in a manner recommended by a technician) through a mouthpiece connected to an analyzer.
 Finally, you compare your results with the ones you should have obtained.
-If, let's say your [vital capacity](https://en.wikipedia.org/wiki/Vital_capacity) is equal 5.1 [L] and should be equal to 5 [L] then it is a good sign.
+If, let's say your [vital capacity](https://en.wikipedia.org/wiki/Vital_capacity) is equal to 5.1 [L] and should be equal to 5 [L] then it is a good sign.
 However, if the obtained value is equal to 4 [L] when it should be 5 [L] (4/5 = 0.8 = 80% of norm) then you should consult your physician.
 But where does the reference value come from?